-For our Medea acquisition, we performed an allocation of the \$9.1 million purchase price to the acquired net tangible and intangible assets based on their fair values as of the consummation of the acquisition.
+For our Medea acquisition, we allocated the \$9.1 million purchase price to the acquired net tangible and intangible assets based on their fair values as of the consummation of the acquisition.
 As part of the purchase accounting allocation, we recorded \$3.8 million of amortizable identifiable intangible assets, consisting of completed technology, customer relationships, non-compete covenants and order backlog.

-For our Pinnacle acquisition, we performed an allocation of the total Pinnacle purchase price of \$441.4 million to the acquired net tangible and intangible assets based on their fair values as of the consummation of the acquisition.
+For our Pinnacle acquisition, we allocated the total Pinnacle purchase price of \$441.4 million to the acquired net tangible and intangible assets based on their fair values as of the consummation of the acquisition.
 The determination of these fair values included management's consideration of a valuation of Pinnacle's intangible assets prepared by an independent valuation specialist.
 As part of the purchase accounting allocation, we recorded \$90.8 million of amortizable identifiable intangible assets, consisting of completed technologies, customer relationships and trade names.